The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: SN Model with an MeV line

 \section{SN Model with an $E_\nu= 8$ MeV line}

 Many researchers have previously suggested that dark matter $X$ particles might collect in the core of some stars by gravitational attraction and subsequently annihilate.~\citep{Ba2008} Calculations based on full nonlinear simulations of the field equations show that the accumulated DM particles in the core could increase until some peak value is reached close to the Chandrasekhar limit.~\citep{Br2015}.

-It is shown in supplemental material~\citep{flux} that the $X$ particles in the core could be so numerous that the extra energy provided by their annihilations into $\nu\bar{\nu}$ could be sufficient to prevent the stalling of the shock wave created during the post-bounce phase of SNe, which has in the past proven to be a difficulty with most models.~\citep{Su2016,Fr2016}
+Without some ``extra" energy source such as that provided by dark matter annihilation the stalling of the shock wave has in the past proven to be a severe difficulty with most models.
+Although current 3-D models incorporating non-spherically symmetric explosions are said to be``within reach" of solving the stalling problem, as of late 2017, one of the best of these models (s18-3D) is acknowledged to have elements that ``can still only be understood in qualitative terms," and so it represents at best ``only a step towards a solution of the problem of shock revival ..."~\citep{Ja2017b}